-Common house geckos reach an adult length of 3-5 inches in total length and live five to ten years.
-Their color varies the from a yellowish tan color with darker spots or blotches in the light to a pale, grey-white; they often appear more pale at night.
+Common house geckos (Hemidactylus frenatus) reach an adult length of 3-5 inches (including the tail) and live five to ten years as pets.
+Their colors can vary the from a yellowish tan color with darker spots or blotches in the light to a pale, grey-white and they often appear more pale at night.
 They also have specialized toe pads that allow them to effortlessly move along vertical surfaces and can even stick upside down making them very unique pets.

-While house geckos live in less inhabited areas as well, they are commonly found around human habitation, including the walls and ceilings of houses, which is how their name arose.
+While common house geckos can live in less inhabited areas, they are commonly found around human habitation, including the walls and ceilings of houses, which is how they got their name.
 They are good at keeping insect populations in check so many people welcome their cohabitation on their homes.

-Golden geckos are nocturnal so they do not need special UV lighting.
+Common house geckos are nocturnal so they do not need special UVB lighting like many reptiles.
 However, many experts feel providing UV lighting is still beneficial to the overall health of nocturnal animals therefore it is still recommended to use a UVA/UVB light bulb during the day time.

 House geckos need a moderate to high humidity level in their enclosure so you should aim for 60-75 percent relative humidity which you can measure with a hygrometer.
 Provide humidity with regular misting, bowls of water, or a fogger and you will find that your geckos will likely drink from water droplets left from the mist.

-Feed house geckos a variety of small prey items.
-Crickets can make up the main part of the diet, with the addition of fruit flies and other small flies, silkworms, the occasional mealworm, and other insect prey.
-Gut loaded prey prior to feeding, and dust with a calcium supplement two to three times a week plus a multivitamin once a week.
+House geckos should be fed a variety of small prey items.
+Crickets can make up the main part of their diet with the addition of fruit flies and other small flies, silkworms, the occasional mealworm, and other insects.
+Gut load prey prior to feeding them to your geckos, dust them with a calcium supplement two to three times a week, and a dusting of a multivitamin once a week.
 Feed your common house geckos in the evening since they are nocturnal.
 Juveniles should be fed daily but adults can be fed every other day.
 Feed as much prey as your house gecko will eagerly consume.